George Davison (merchant)

 George Davison (died February 21, 1799) was a businessman and political figure in Quebec.
 His surname also sometimes appears as Davidson.

 He came to Quebec around 1773 and acquired lands in the seigneury of Rivière-du-Loup.
 He was in business in partnership with his older brother Alexander.
 Davison was named to the Legislative Council of Quebec in 1783.
 During the 1780s, he operated a farm on a large estate near the current site of Louiseville, Quebec.
 He served as a director of the Quebec Agricultural Society, formed in 1789.
 In 1786, the two brothers were given a lease for the king's posts on the north shore of the lower Saint Lawrence River.
-Davison returned to England in 1791, although he still had business interests in Canada and, with his brother, held a contract to supply the British forces in North America.
+Davison returned to England in 1791, while he still had business interests in Canada and, with his brother, held a contract to supply the British forces in North America.
 With David Monro and Mathew Bell, he took over the lease of the Saint-Maurice ironworks from his brother in 1793.

 He died in London in 1799.